english-blog/english-blog.github.io/_posts/2012-03-18-life-is-not-a-bed-of-roses-rosy-a-transgender.md

 title: Life is not a bed of roses - Rosy, A Transgender !
 date: 2012-03-18
 comments: false
-excerpt: It was a gloomy Sunday afternoon.
-I was on the way to the weekly meeting at Sangama Office.
-I saw a bird flying from tree to tree looking for an apt place to set its nest.
-It somehow seemed like my life.
-I’m a homeless wanderer right now seeking a nest.
-With so many thoughts flooding the mind, I reached the office.
-It was warm to see known faces and lovely smiles spread across those faces.
 ---

 <div class="separator" style="clear: both; text-align: center;">